WeismanGitHub/Population-Map-Discord-Bot/README.md

   <hr class="rounded">

   ## Description
-  Generate a population density map based off of server member's self reported locations.
-Use `/help` in a Discord server to get the link to the server map. `/map` can be used to get a map for a specific country.
+  The Population Density Map Bot is a dynamic map generator capable of visualizing population data on a global, continental, or country level.
+Maps are generated based on self-reported locations provided by Discord server members, enabling users to explore population distributions with ease.
+The application facilitates efficient data processing and visualization, empowering users to gain valuable insights into population patterns across the world.
+Use `/help`for further information. `/map` can be used to get a map for a specific country.
 Countries and subdivisions are from [ISO 3166](https://www.iso.org/iso-3166-country-codes.html).

   <hr class="rounded">